-Our Boarding Precinct is divided into three Halls of Residence with Boarding Reception being located in the Main Boarding House.
-For contact or drop offs during the school day (8:30am-3:30pm) students and parents should access this reception.
+Our Boarding Precinct is divided into three Halls of Residence with Boarding Reception being located in the Senior Boarding House.
+For contact or drop offs during the school day (8:30am-3:30pm) students and parents should use this reception.